OpenDSA/OpenDSA/RST/en/Glossary.rst

       unuseable memory blocks.

    big-Oh notation
-      In algorithm analysis, a shorthand notation for describing the upper bound for an algorithm or problem.
+      In :term:`algorithm analysis`, a shorthand notation for describing the :term:`upper bound` for an :term:`algorithm` or :term:`problem`.

    binary search
       A standard :term:`recursive <recursion>` algorithm for finding